albertoperdomo2/llm-rs/README.md

-# rLLM
+# llm-rs

-Metal-accelerated Rust Inference Engine project
+LLM inference engine implementation in Rust for Phi3 model (for now)